Freestanding/bare-metal x86-64 binaries in ELF format: firmware, kernels, etc.

 convention, without red zones.

-This target generated binaries in the ELF format.
+This target generates binaries in the ELF format.
 Any alternate formats or special considerations for binary layout will require linker options or linker scripts.

 You can build Rust with support for the target by adding it to the